A Unified Photometric Redshift Calibration for Weak Lensing Surveys using the Dark Energy Spectroscopic Instrument: Results

 Overall, we find good agreement with the results from DES \citep{Myles2021_MNRAS_505_4249}, both in terms of the mean and distribution of redshifts.
 The strongest difference in the mean redshift occurs for the third tomographic bin, DES-3, with $\Delta \bar z_\mathrm{fid} = +0.017$.
 However, the published DES Y3 results incorporate the effects of blending \citep{MacCrann2022_MNRAS_509_3371} as well as additional constraints from clustering redshifts \citep{Gatti2022_MNRAS_510_1223}.
 When comparing to the DES Y3 results without these effects, the difference between our and the fiducial results reduces further with $\Delta \bar z_\mathrm{fid} = [-0.010, -0.007, +0.008, -0.004]$ for the 4 tomographic bins \citep[see Table 2 in][]{Myles2021_MNRAS_505_4249}.

 Furthermore, for DES Y3, we can estimate whether the redshift distribution in the overlap region with the DESI main survey footprint, i.e., at declination $\delta > -10 \, \mathrm{deg}$, is significantly different from the distribution in the full DES Y3 footprint.
 To do so, we recompute the lensing weights, $w_R$, using only Balrog injections at $\delta > -10 \, \mathrm{deg}$.
-We find only a very small impact on the mean redshifts for all tomographic bins, i.e., $\Delta \bar z < 0.01$, suggesting that using the full-footprint redshift distributions in DESI galaxy-galaxy lensing studies does not lead to significant biases in the inferred cosmology.
+We find shift towards slightly lower mean redshifts, i.e., $\Delta \bar = -0.002 \pm 0.003$, $-0.008 \pm 0.003$, $-0.009 \pm 0.003$, and $-0.009 \pm 0.005$ for the four tomographic bins.
+This suggest that using the full-footprint redshift distributions in DESI galaxy-galaxy lensing studies does not lead to significant biases in the inferred cosmology.